-As for honestly, they don’t say it’s refreshing for nothing.
+As for honesty, they don’t say it’s refreshing for nothing.
 If you’re prone to exaggerating or stretching the truth this is something to work on this week as well.
 But remember, honesty without a little sensitivity can sometimes just be mean.

 “And don’t say anything you don’t mean.
 But let your ‘yes’ be ‘yes’ and your ‘no’ be ‘no.” Matthew 5:36-37

 This week ask yourself: What kind of woman do I want to be?
-For me, I want to be generous, humble and kind.
+For me, I want to be generous, humble, and kind.
 Are there any inner beauty qualities I missed?
 Let me know below.

 If you enjoyed this, make sure to grab my latest ebook, Pursue Simple: a 7-day devotional to live with less and pursue God more.